mrcloudmustache/aws-certified-advanced-networking/1_1-design-edge-networking-services.md

     *  **/imgs/car_v1.jpg, car_v2.jpg**
 * Cache-Control or Expires headers from the Origin control how long the browser caches the data before sending the request to CloudFront

+# CloudFront SSL
+* **SSL supported by default with *cloudfront.net cert.**
+* Must add a custom SSL certificate when using custom domains even if you don't use HTTPS.
+* **SSL certificates between the Viewer and CloudFront and between CloudFront and the Origin(EC2 mainly) must be valid *public* and intermediate certificates.**
+    * ALB can use publicly signed certificates.
+ACM or external generated cert.
+    * The DNS name on the Origin must match the distriution name
+* Use a dedicated IP on the distribution to support older (NON SNI) browsers and new browsers.
+    * This cost extra.
+* Cannot use self signed certificates Public trusted signed certificates only.

 # ACM
 * Certificates created by ACM can be automatically renewed
 * Certificates can be imported into ACM but you are responsible for renewals